prateek1110-git/pn_diode/README.md

 The machine learning model used in this project is a Support Vector Regression (SVR) model.
 It was trained using a dataset of PN Junction Diode characteristics.
 The input features include doping concentrations, temperature, carrier lifetimes, and bias voltage.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.

-## Acknowledgements

-Thanks to all the open-source contributors and the Flask, Pandas, NumPy, and Scikit-Learn communities.